-- Investment at businesses that make use of like-kind exchange rules.
-Like-kind exchange rules support \$4.4 billion investment in 2021 at businesses that make use of the like-kind exchange rules. - Employment and wage contribution.
-Overall, in 2021, at the businesses that make use of the like-kind exchange rules, 260,000 workers earning \$11 billion in wages and benefits would be supported directly by the like-kind exchange rules. - Share of US economic activity.
-Like-kind exchange rules would directly generate \$22.4 billion in value added in the United States in 2021 at businesses that make use of the like-kind exchange rules.
+- ▶ Investment at businesses that make use of like-kind exchange rules.
+Like-kind exchange rules supported \$7.5 billion of investment in 2021 by businesses that make use of the like-kind exchange rules. - ▶ Employment and wage contribution.
+Overall, in 2021, at the businesses that make use of the like-kind exchange rules, 447,000 workers earning \$19.4 billion in wages and benefits were supported directly by the like-kind exchange rules. - ▶ Share of US economic activity.
+Like-kind exchange rules directly generated \$39.3 billion in value added in the United States in 2021 at businesses that make use of the like-kind exchange rules.
 Value added measures a sector's or industry's contribution to the production of final goods and services produced in the United States or US gross domestic product (GDP).